GaetanoMondelli/xtf/chainlink_usage.md

 ```

+## Chainlink CCIP

 ### DepositFundMessage Message of Tokens deposited from SideChain --> MainChain

-When a user deposit on a sidechain an asset, after some checks on the sidechain a message is sent trhough CCIP to the Mainchain.
-In this case the contract does not automatically add the tokens to the bundle.
-This operation could be too much gas expensive considered that if these addition completes the bundle with all the required assets, it would also trigger the `closebundle` method that calculates all the contributions, mints the tokens and send a message to VRF Coordinator to elect a winner for the NFT Vote.
-Instead a EventSource (ES) approach is used, where the message is stored in an array and later the user can apply those changes by calling the public method `updateBundleAfterReceive(bundleId)`
+When a user deposits an asset on a sidechain, the sidechain contract performs some checks and then sends a message through CCIP to the Mainchain.
+However, this process doesn't automatically add the tokens to the bundle in the Mainchain contract.
+This is to avoid high gas costs that could occur if this addition completes the bundle, triggering the `closeBundle` method.
+This method not only finalises the bundle but also calculates all contributions, mints tokens, and sends a message to the VRF Coordinator for the NFT Vote winner selection.

+To manage this efficiently, we employ an Event Source (ES) approach.
+Here, the message from the sidechain is stored in an array on the Mainchain.
+Users can then apply these changes at their convenience by invoking the public method `updateBundleAfterReceive(bundleId)`.
+This method allows users to update the bundle status and process contributions from sidechains, ensuring a cost-effective and user-driven approach.

 [`DepositFundMessage` - Message Strucuture in types contract](https://github.com/GaetanoMondelli/xtf/blob/766ae477d2053badf1d4943c7bc642deef3d1650/contracts/ETFContractTypes.sol#L27)